 Now take and eat.
 And come to know this fruit of the earth.

+Fire

 Now, with your eyes closed, and aware of the breath, the water, the earth that have in the past few minutes begun to become you, find your pulse or your heartbeat – either on your wrist or on your neck, or directly on your heart.
 Wherever you can feel it strongly.
 This is fire.
 Pure energy.
 Just as the energy from the sun animates all life and ignites chemical reactions that enable the flourishing of life, this fire is also within you, igniting millions of chemical reactions that enable you to be the incarnate being that you are.
 Consider where this pulse came from and how it has come to be you.
 Consider that this pulsing rhythm also pulsed through the veins of Jesus.
 Consider that this pulsing rhythm is at the heart of the universe, is from the very heartbeat of God.